saisri27/qranalysis/_projects/Quantile_Regression.md

 -  **Ignoring measurement error in Dependent variable**:

-   While quantile regression handles random noise it doesn’t properly handle systematic measurement errors , these systematic errors can happen due to human error, faulty sensor , rounding etc .This causes severe bias is coefficient estimates.
-This causes distortion and the model pulls all quantile lines/planes towards the median messing up the actual data pattern which leads to wrong interpretation
+   While quantile regression can handle random noise, it doesn’t properly account for systematic measurement errors.
+These errors can occur due to human mistakes, faulty sensors, rounding, and similar issues.
+Such errors cause severe bias in the coefficient estimates, leading to distortion in the model.
+As a result, all the quantile lines or planes get pulled toward the median, disrupting the actual data pattern and leading to incorrect interpretations.

 - **Quantile Crossing**:

-   In general , the quantiles follow the order where  25<sup>th</sup> percentile line stays below the 50<sup>th</sup> percentile and 75<sup>th</sup>  percentile line stays above 50<sup>th</sup>  percentile , but sometimes these lines cross each other and the order changes .
-25<sup>th</sup> percentile line can shift above 50<sup>th</sup> percentile line .
-This is called as Quantile Crossing.This breaks the logic and Quantile crossing usually happens when the model is too simple, it has high noise or overlapping data and also when the data is trained independently and they have no connection with other quantiles.
+   In general, quantiles follow an order where the 25<sup>th</sup> percentile line stays below the 50<sup>th</sup> percentile, and the 75<sup>th</sup> percentile line stays above the 50<sup>th</sup> percentile.
+However, sometimes these lines cross each other, and the order changes.
+For example, the 25<sup>th</sup> percentile line can shift above the 50<sup>th</sup> percentile line.
+This is called Quantile Crossing.
+Quantile crossing breaks the logical order of quantiles and usually occurs when the model is too simple, the data has high noise or overlap, or when each quantile model is trained independently without any connection between them.

 - **Convergence Problems**:
-   This problem mainly occurs when data makes it hard for the algorithm to find stable ,accurate solution.
-When I say , data makes it hard, it can be due to multiple reasons.
+   This problem mainly occurs when the data makes it difficult for the algorithm to find a stable and accurate solution.
+When I say the data makes it hard, it can be due to several reasons.

-   some of them are:
+  Some of them are:

-   - Dataset is small and doesn't have enough variation.
-Estimating Extreme quantiles when there are few data points makes it harder for the algorithm to converge.
+   - The dataset is small and lacks enough variation.
+Estimating extreme quantiles with only a few data points makes it harder for the algorithm to converge.

-   - Multicollinearity ,it results in unstable coefficient estimates and makes it harder for the model to find accurate solutions
+   - Multicollinearity results in unstable coefficient estimates and makes it harder for the model to find accurate solutions.